michael105/slterm/README.md

 Clipboard copy/paste of characters > 127 currently doesn't communicate correctly with Xorg programs.

-The history ringbuffer could get problematic in conjunction with the scrollmarks when circled. (atm, the default history has 65536 lines)
+The history ringbuffer could get problematic in conjunction with the scrollmarks when circled. (atm, the default history has 65536 lines, so it's not at the top of the todo list)